-The utility sector, for example, is currently undergoing a radical shift in operating practice that opens the door to a range of innovative energy projects using small-scale sources — solar, wind, hydro, fuel cells, gas turbines and biomass — to feed electricity, heat and air conditioning to homes and businesses.
+The utility sector, for example, is currently undergoing a radical shift in operating practice that opens the door to a range of innovative energy projects using small-scale sources — solar, wind, hydro, fuel cells, geo-thermal gas turbines and biomass — to feed electricity, heat and air conditioning to homes and businesses.
 The construction industry, meanwhile, has adopted a host of new green building initiatives that are quickly increasing the awareness and use of sustainable and integrated architecture and engineering practices for new buildings.
-Manufacturers also have many new products that provide ways to implement advanced energy control in commercial and residential structures.
+Manufacturers also have many new products that provide ways to implement advanced energy management in commercial and residential structures.

 The challenges and opportunities that arise in this applied science program will come from learning how to integrate and use all of these modern sustainable energy technologies in a manner consistent with our urban environments.

 |GNED-500||Global Citizenship: From Social Analysis to Social Action|